liam-wiltshire/talks/scaling/content.md

 background-image: url(scaling/images/overview/4.png)

 ???
-- Every webstore than has at least one minecraft server attached to it
+- Every webstore than has at least one server attached to it - these could be game servers, mySQL servers, RCON etc.
- - These phone home at different intervals depending on the account type, pulling down any commands to be run on the server
+ - Game servers phone home at different intervals depending on the account type, pulling down any commands to be run on the server.
+Other server types we push requests to, which is also something we're working on for Game servers.
  - But also you can buy directly in game via commands, so on top of the phone home, there are other API calls being made all the time
-- We have just under 520,000 servers
+- We have just under 650,000 servers

 ---

 class: summary-slide middle

-- On an 'average' day, we serve 400k - 500k requests an hour
+- On an 'average' day, we serve 500k - 600k requests /hour
 - Regular spikes - up to 3 or 4x the traffic
  - Black Friday
  - Enterprise customer releases a new product / has a sale
- - Christmas Day (!) - at one point we served 1.2m requests in an hour
+ - Christmas Day (!) - at one point we served 1.4m requests in an hour
 - DOS attacks - up to 100k requests per hour
+ - Recent attack accounted for over 1m requests /hour

 ???